SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

 Duration: 0:20:00

-Positive
+> aside positive
-: Note that the first time through this exercise, its very likely your Boomi Process will timeout, as you will be reading along.
+> Note that the first time through this exercise, its very likely your Boomi Process will timeout, as you will be reading along.
 Never fear, you can simply send a new message by starting a new test and then follow along with the steps to publish a reply.
 You can do this as many times as you like.

 - Use the Test capability in Boomi to test the Request Process